ml-explore/mlx/docs/src/dev/extensions.rst

 .. warning::

-    :mod:`mlx.core` needs to be imported before importing :mod:`mlx_sample_extensions` as defined by the pybind11 module above to ensure that the casters for :mod:`mlx.core` components like :class:`mlx.core.array` are available.
+    :mod:`mlx.core` needs to be imported before importing :mod:`mlx_sample_extensions` as defined by the nanobind module above to ensure that the casters for :mod:`mlx.core` components like :class:`mlx.core.array` are available.